BerndiVader/MythicSkriptAddon/readme.md

 ### displayname of activemob %activemob%
 Returns the displayname as string of the ActiveMob, if it has one.

+### mobtype of activemob %activemob%
+Returns the MythicMob MobType of the ActiveMob as string.

 ### owner of activemob %activemob%
 Returns the owner of the ActiveMob as entity, if there is a owner present.